baldocchi/HigherOrderClosure/README.md

 Feb 5, 2025

+Matlab version of the C version of the code I made from the Fortran version of Meyers and Paw U Higher Order Closure model

+Meyers , T. P., and K. T. Paw U (1987),
+Modeling the plant canopy micrometeorology with higher order closure principles, Agricultural and Forest Meteorology, 41, 143-163.

+Tilden Meyers was my colleague at ATDD/NOAA where we worked together measuring and modeling turbulence and turbulent exchange inside forests

-Tilden gave us an updated version of Fortran in 2025
+Tilden gave me an updated version of Fortran in 2025, from which the most recent code has provenance too.

-Dec.
-2003 (From Tilden's 1987 Fortran version)

 Nine equations are solved for